Shoeless Joe Jackson: Legacy

-Though Jackson was banned from Major League Baseball, statues and parks have been constructed in his honor.
+Though Jackson was banned from major-league baseball, statues and parks have been constructed in his honor.
 One of the landmarks built for him was a memorial park in Greenville, Shoeless Joe Jackson Memorial Park.
-A life-size statue of Jackson, created by South Carolina sculptor Doug Young, also stands in Greenville's West End.

 In 2006, Jackson's original home was moved to a location adjacent to Fluor Field in downtown Greenville.
 The home was restored and opened in 2008 as the Shoeless Joe Jackson Museum.
 The address is 356 Field Street, in honor of his lifetime .356 batting average.
 The restoration and move were chronicled on TLC's reality show The Real Deal episode "A Home Run for Trademark", which aired March 31, 2007.
 Richard C. Davis, the owner of Trademark Properties, hired Josh Hamilton as the construction foreman.

 In 1951, Jackson was inducted into the Cleveland Indians Hall of Fame as part of the inaugural class.
 The selection was controversial at the time because although he had not yet been barred from consideration for the National Baseball Hall of Fame, he had also not been enshrined therein.
 Additionally, his tenure with the Naps/Indians was relatively short.
 However, an outpouring of support from Indians fans convinced the sports editors voting on the selections to elect him unanimously.

 Jackson was inducted into the Baseball Reliquary's Shrine of the Eternals in 2002.

 Jackson's first relative to play professional baseball since his banishment was catcher Joseph Ray Jackson.
 The great-great-grandnephew of Shoeless Joe batted .386 for The Citadel in 2013 and was then drafted by the Texas Rangers.
 Later that year, he made his professional debut with the Northwest League's Spokane Indians.

 In October 2021, a signed photograph of Jackson sold for $1.47 million, making it the most expensive sports photograph.

 In May 2025, Commissioner Rob Manfred announced that a person's time on Major League Baseball's "permanently ineligible list" ends upon the death "of the disciplined individual," and as such, Jackson had been posthumously removed from that list.
-Hall of Fame chairman of the board Jane Forbes Clark confirmed that Jackson's reinstatement meant that he would now be eligible for consideration by the Historical Overview Committee.
-Given the annual rotation of eras considered by the committee, Jackson will next be eligible for consideration amongst other players from the Classic Baseball Era (prior to 1980) during the December 2027 MLB Winter Meetings.
+Hall of Fame chairman of the board Jane Forbes Clark said that Jackson's reinstatement meant that he will now be eligible for consideration by the "Classic Baseball Era" subcommittee of the Veterans Committee at their next meeting, in December 2027.